Stamford Raffles: British invasion of Java

-His knowledge of the Malay language, as well as his wit and ability, gained him favour with Lord Minto, Governor-General of India, and he was sent to Malacca.
+His knowledge of the Malay language, as well as his wit and ability, gained him favour with Lord Minto, the governor-general of India, and he was sent to Malacca.

 In 1811, after the annexation of the Kingdom of Holland by France during Napoleon's war, Raffles had no choice but to leave the country.
 He mounted a military expedition against the Dutch and French in Java, in the Dutch East Indies.
 The war was swiftly conducted by Admiral Robert Stopford, General Frederick Augustus Wetherall, and Colonel Robert Rollo Gillespie, who led a well-organised army against an opposing army of mostly French conscripts with little proper leadership.

-The previous Dutch Governor, Herman Willem Daendels, had built a well-defended fortification at Meester Cornelis (now Jatinegara).
+The previous Dutch governor, Herman Willem Daendels, had built a well-defended fortification at Meester Cornelis, now Jatinegara.
 His successor, Governor Jan Willem Janssens, who coincidentally had surrendered to the British five years earlier at the Cape Colony, mounted a brave but ultimately futile defence at the fortress.
 The British, led by Colonel Gillespie, stormed the fort and captured it within three hours.
 Governor Janssens attempted to escape inland but was captured.

-The British invasion of Java took a total of forty-five days, during which Raffles was appointed the Lieutenant-Governor of the Dutch East Indies by Baron Minto before hostilities formally ceased.
-He took his residence at Buitenzorg, and despite having a small subset of Britons as his senior staff, kept many of the Dutch civil servants in the governmental structure.
+The British invasion of Java took a total of 45 days, during which Raffles was appointed the lieutenant-governor of the Dutch East Indies by Lord Minto before hostilities formally ceased.
+He took his residence at Buitenzorg, and despite having a small group of Britons as his senior staff, kept many of the Dutch civil servants in the governmental structure.

 Rule

-During the relatively brief British rule in Java, Raffles negotiated peace, and mounted some significant military expeditions against local Javanese princes to subjugate them to British rule.
-Most significant of these was the assault on Yogyakarta on 21 June 1812, known as Sepoy Commotion (Geger Sepehi); Yogyakarta was one of the two most powerful indigenous polities in Java.
-During the attack, the Yogyakarta kraton was badly damaged, and extensively looted by British troops.
-Raffles seized much of the contents of the court archive.
-The event was unprecedented in Javanese history.
-It was the first time an indigenous court had been taken by storm by a European army, and the humiliation of the local aristocracy was profound.
+During the relatively brief period of British rule in Java, Raffles negotiated several peace treaties along with ordering several military expeditions against local rulers.
+Rumours of plans by the Yogyakarta Sultanate to launch an attack against the British led to uneasiness among Britons in Java.
+On 20 June 1812, Raffles led a 1,200-strong British force to capture the Royal Palace of Yogyakarta.
+Yogyakarta forces, surprised by the attack, were easily defeated; the palace fell in one day, and was subsequently sacked and burnt.
+Raffles ordered much of the palace's archives to be removed, taking them back with him.
+The attack was unprecedented in Javanese history, as it was the first time an indigenous palace had been captured by a European army, humiliating the Yogyakarta Sultanate.

-Although peace returned to Central Java in the immediate aftermath of the British assault, the events may have fuelled the deep-seated instability and hostility to European involvement that ultimately gave rise to the Java War of the 1820s.
-Raffles also ordered an expedition to Palembang in Sumatra to unseat the local sultan, Mahmud Badaruddin II, and to seize the nearby Bangka Island to set up a permanent British presence in the area, in the case of the return of Java to Dutch rule after the end of the War of the Sixth Coalition in Europe.
+Although peace returned to Central Java in the immediate aftermath of the attack, it may have fuelled the deep-seated instability and hostility to European involvement in the region that ultimately gave rise to the Java War during the 1820s.
+Raffles also ordered an expedition to Palembang, Sumatra to depose local sultan Mahmud Badaruddin II.
+The expedition was also ordered to occupy the nearby Bangka Island in order to establish a permanent British presence in the area, in case Java returned to Dutch rule after the end of the War of the Sixth Coalition in Europe.